renovatebot/renovate/docs/usage/docker.md

 };
 ```

+#### ChartMuseum

-You might be hosting your own chartmuseum somewhere to manage your private Helm Charts.
+Maybe you're running your own ChartMuseum server to host your private Helm Charts.
 Here is how you would connect to a private Helm repository :

 ```js
 module.exports = {